Barcelona to join strike over Catalonia's independence vote | FOX Sports

 Barcelona to join strike over Catalonia’s independence vote

-Barcelona said on Monday its youth teams also won’t train, and the club headquarters will be closed.
+Barcelona said on Monday its youth teams also won’t train, and the club headquarters will be closed as a reaction to government attempts to stop the referendum.
+Officials said more than 890 civilians and some 430 members of the police force were injured.

 Girona also suspended practice on Tuesday, and Espanyol, the other Catalan club in the Spanish league, will have its players undergo physical activities behind closed doors at its training camp.